djeada/Linux-Notes/notes/kernel.md

 ## What is a kernel?

-A kernel is the central component of an operating system that manages the hardware and software resources of a computer.
-It is responsible for controlling the CPU, allocating memory, accessing data, and scheduling processes.
-The kernel is the first software to run when a computer starts up and is loaded into protected memory to prevent it from being rewritten by other programs.
-The functionality of the kernel can be extended by adding modules to it, allowing users to fine-tune their kernel settings.
+A kernel is the central part of an operating system that manages computer hardware and software resources.
+It controls the CPU, allocates memory, accesses data, and schedules processes.
+The kernel is the first software to run when a computer starts and is protected in memory so other programs can't overwrite it.
+You can add modules to the kernel to customize its functions.

 ## Kernel architecture

 There are several types of kernel architectures, including monolithic, microkernel, and hybrid.
-The Linux kernel is a monolithic kernel, similar to the UNIX system.
-Monolithic kernels include not only the CPU, memory, and interprocess communication (IPC) functions, but also device drivers, system server calls, and file system management.
+The Linux kernel is a monolithic kernel, like the UNIX system.
+Monolithic kernels include CPU, memory, and interprocess communication (IPC) functions, as well as device drivers, system server calls, and file system management.
 The Linux kernel is shared between different Linux distributions.

-Differences from other UNIX kernels
+### Differences from other UNIX kernels

 * Linux allows kernel modules to be loaded dynamically.
 * Linux has an object-oriented device model that includes device classes, hot-pluggable events, and a user-space device file system.